Paraklethos/OriginalTruth-Protocol/Metrics.md

+> 📖 **Looking for a non-technical explanation?** > Read the [CIS Economy Guide](https://github.com/Paraklethos/OriginalTruth-Protocol/wiki/The-CIS-Economy) in our Wiki for a conceptual overview of merit and restitution.

+---
 # 📊 Metrics and Calibration: The Mathematics of Alignment (v.1.0)

 This document defines the quantitative parameters for the **OriginalTruth Protocol (OTP)**.
 These metrics ensure that the **Logos-AI** remains anchored in its axiomatic core while operating as a fully decentralized, meritocratic network.